 Interesting that Senator Rand Paul would so perfectly parrot the Leftist line here, but if he in fact said it (and remember, this is five years ago and subsequent statements on national defense have shown that his views have broadened since then)it was sheer horse manure then and now.

-And by the way, the CIA Inspector General's report on CIA head George Tenet's tenure as head of the Clinton-era CIA faults Tenet directly for the failure of intelligence leading up to 9/11.
+And by the way, the CIA Inspector General's report on CIA head George Tenet's tenure as head of the CIA faults Tenet directly for the failure of intelligence leading up to 9/11 and the period afterwards.

 At any rate, after Dubbyah bought the idea of Iraq the model, he put Rumsfeld in charge of implementing it, even though our military wasn't prepared.
 That's the meaning of Rumsfeld's famous remark, that you go to war with the army you have, not the army you'd like to have.
 And then Bush made Rumsfeld the scapegoat for his stupidity, having already fired Powell and Tenet.

 One source on Rumsfeld's views some of you might find interesting is Brigadier General Mark Scheid, chief of the Logistics War Plans Division after 9/11, and one of the people with primary responsibility for war planning, who was quoted in an interview with journalist Orin Kerr, hardly a right winger, as having been told by Rumsfeld to plan for a war with Iraq, but not to bother planning for a long stay:

 "The secretary of defense continued to push on us ... that everything we write in our plan has to be the idea that we are going to go in, we're going to take out the regime, and then we're going to leave," Scheid said.
 "We won't stay."

 Jed Babbin, deputy undersecretary of defense in the George H.W.
 Bush administration and a noted writer on national security subjects has also weighed in on this topic.